hytechclub/web-102/Week09/ProfileBuilderFollowAlong.md

 </html>
 ```

-## JavaScript object definition
+## JavaScript Object Definition
-Since all of this information is related, it would make sense to store it within one JavaScript **object**.
+Since all of this information is related, it would make sense to store it within one JavaScript _object_.

 1. At the top of the "ProfileBuilder.js" file, define a new JavaScript object variable named `profileInfo`
     - `var `